shaka-project/shaka-packager/docs/source/options/dash_options.rst

     Guaranteed duration of the time shifting buffer for dynamic media presentations, in seconds.

+--preserved_segments_outside_live_window <num_segments>

+    Segments outside the live window (defined by `time_shift_buffer_depth` above) are automatically removed except for the most recent X segments defined by this parameter.
+This is needed to accommodate latencies in various stages of content serving pipeline, so that the segments stay accessible as they may still be accessed by the player.

+    The segments are not removed if the value is zero.

 --utc_timing {scheme_id_uri}={value}[,{scheme_id_uri}={value}]...

     Comma separated UTCTiming schemeIdUri and value pairs for the MPD.